AdrianPorto/trabalhoGolang/README.md

 ![](https://img.shields.io/badge/-ALUNOS-blueviolet?style=for-the-badge)

-- Adrian Gustavo Porto - RA:
+- Adrian Gustavo Porto - RA: 978
-  > Exercícios resolvidos:
+  > Exercícios resolvidos:  A1 ao A6 e A18 ao A23
 - Felipe Oliveira Dos Santos Morais - RA: 1041
-  > Exercícios resolvidos:
+  > Exercícios resolvidos: A6 ao A11 e A24 a A29
 - Guilherme Dias Vicentini - RA: 1390
   > Exercícios resolvidos: A12 ao A17 e A30 ao A32